HamStudy/hamstudy-hambook/general2023/content/Part 2. Operating as a General/Chapter 8. Operating Techniques and Procedures/section 8-3 CW Operating Practices.md

 chapter: "8"
 section: "8.3"
 questions: ["G2C01", "G2C05", "G2C06", "G2C07", "G2C08", "G2B04", "G2C02", "G2C03", "G2C04", "G2C09", "G2C10", "G2C11"]
-status: generated
+status: reviewed1
 ---

-### Section 8.3: CW Operating Procedures
+### Section 8.3: CW Operating Practices

-While many newcomers to amateur radio may view CW (Continuous Wave, or Morse code) as a relic of the past, it remains one of the most effective and rewarding operating modes.
-With your General license, you now have access to extensive CW segments across the HF bands.
-Even if you're not fluent in Morse code, understanding CW operating procedures opens doors to new experiences and remarkable efficiency during challenging conditions.
+Imagine this: The bands are so noisy that SSB signals disappear into static.
+Digital modes can't decode.
+But there, cutting through the chaos like a lighthouse beam, comes a CW signal from halfway around the world.
+Dit-dah, dit-dah—clear as a bell.

+CW isn't just nostalgia.
+It's the mode that works when nothing else will.
+Your General license opens vast CW territories across the HF bands, and even if you can't copy 30 words per minute, understanding CW operating procedures makes you a more complete operator.

 #### The Appeal of CW in the Digital Age